Holographic Fermions in Striped Phases: Numerical Results

 The width criterion demands that the width of the peak in the spectral density at $\omega\rightarrow 0$ should be no greater than an $\mathcal{O}(1)$ factor times the temperature.
 As a consequence, a peak that is very broad compared to $T$ will not be regarded as evidence of a Fermi surface.
 The frequency criterion states instead that if a maximum at $\vec{k}=\vec{k}_*$ is to be regarded as a Fermi surface, then the spectral density as a function of $\omega$ should show a peak with a maximum near $\omega =0$.
 This is consistent with the presence of a quasi-particle near the Fermi surface.
 The last one is a more heuristic criterion: the magnitude of the spectral density should be ``large'' at $\vec{k}=\vec{k}_*$ as $\omega\rightarrow 0$.

 In this section we will study the behavior of the spectral density and identify the presence of a Fermi surface by applying the criteria stated above.
-We will examine two different cases: \begin{itemize} \item Case (i): the spatial modulations that break translational invariance are generated spontaneously without any source; \item Case (ii): an ionic lattice is introduced explicitly via~\eqref{lattice} on top of the spontaneously generated striped background. \end{itemize} For numerical convenience we shall fix some of the parameters, letting $m=0$ and $p=2k$.
-Here $k$ is the intrinsic wavelength associated with the spontaneous modulations in the absence of a lattice, and the factor of 2 is introduced to match the period of the charge density oscillations\,\footnote{Note that, as shown in our previous work~\cite{Cremonini:2016rbd,Cremonini:2017usb}, the condensate of the scalar in the PDW phase induces a sub-leading modulation of the charge density with a frequency $2k$. }.
-The fact that the two periods coincide means that the ionic lattice is commensurate with the charge density wave in the PDW phase.
+We will examine three different cases: \begin{itemize} \item Case (i): the spatial modulations that break translational invariance are generated spontaneously without any source; \item Case (ii): an ionic lattice is introduced explicitly via~\eqref{lattice} on top of the spontaneously generated striped background. \item Case (iii): an ionic lattice is added explicitly in the standard Einstein-Maxwell theory without spontaneously generated stripes. \end{itemize} We shall fix $m=0$ for numerical convenience.
 As can be seen from figures~\ref{fig:geometry} and \ref{fig:geometryIonic}, the corresponding configurations of the metric components and gauge field $\alpha$ have a period of $\pi/k$ along the symmetry broken direction.
 Since these are background functions that enter into the bulk Dirac equations~\eqref{Dirac1} and~\eqref{Dirac2}, the Umklapp wavevector $K$ felt by the probe fermion is $K=2k$.
 We will identify the location of the Fermi surface by searching for the peaks of $A(\omega, k_x, k_y)$ satisfying the width, frequency and the magnitude criteria and working at frequencies $\omega$ that are very close to zero.